gschaumb/team03-capstone/docs/index.md

 - **Context Window of 2**: Expands context significantly with the two before and after to capture related financial data broad context.

 **Summarization Strategy**:
-- **Financial Analysis**: Integrates financial insights into a concise two-sentence summary focusing on key financial facts and trends.
+- **Financial Analysis**: Integrates financial insights into a concise two-sentence summary focusing on key financial facts.

 **Objective**:
 - Succinct summaries that highlight key information and financial figures from the relvant document chunks.
 Suitable for financial reports where key figures and statements can be scattered across documents, but where the primary focus should be on the most relevant document.
-The broader context window helps in gathering comprehensive insights where financial data can be informed by adjacent information.
+The broader context window helps in gathering insights where the financial information is informed by adjacent chunks.

 ### Integration Agent - Final Summary Integration

 **Summarization Strategy**:
-- **Comprehensive Integration**: Combines summaries from all agents, using a prompt that directs the LLM to answer the query with a response reflecting the relevant provided data.
+- **Comprehensive Integration**: Combines summaries from all agents, using a prompt that directs the LLM to answer the query with a response synthesized from the relevant provided data.

 **Objective**:
 - To provide a comprehensive and nuanced overview of the diverse data, attempting to provide users with an answer to their query that aids in complex decision-making processes across various document types.